 Homes for the Fish Afterwards

-Or worse yet, what happens if you can’t find people who want the bettas?
+Or worse yet, what happens if you can’t find people who want the bettas as centerpieces?
 Will you return them to the store so they at least have a chance of survival?
 If you have any compassion towards living things, flushing fish could never be an option.
 This is awful in itself as the fish often suffer for a while before they pass away.
 Think about what this will be doing to these bettas that could have been a wonderful pet for someone at the store.
 Considering the idea to use bettas as a centerpiece seemed like a good idea, the host is likely not familiar with caring for bettas and isn’t prepared to take 10 or 20 home either.

 Other Centerpiece Ideas